 There are a number of possible solutions available.
 Often parents choose to appoint co-trustees – a bank or law firm as a professional trustee along with another child as a family trustee.
 Working together, they can provide the necessary resources and experience to meet the needs of the child with special needs.
 Unfortunately, in many cases such a combination is not available.
 Professional trustees generally require a minimum amount of funds in the trust, usually at least $500,000.
 Otherwise their fees become unreasonable in relation to the size of the trust.
 In other situations, there is no appropriate family member to appoint as co-trustee.

-Where the size of the trust is insufficient to justify hiring a professional trustee, two solutions are possible.
+When the size of the trust is insufficient to justify hiring a professional trustee, two solutions are possible.
 The first is simply to have a family member trustee who would hire accountants, attorneys and investment advisors as needed to help with administering the trust.
-The second, is to use a pooled trust managed by a non-profit organization.
+The second is to use a pooled trust managed by a non-profit organization.
 These trusts generally provide the added benefit of the advocacy group providing information about the programs and benefits available in the community.
-(For a directory of pooled trusts nationwide, go here.)
+(Here is a nationwide directory of pooled trusts.)